swiftlang/swift-corelibs-foundation/Docs/Design.md

 ## Keeping Organized

-Parts of the CoreFoundation and Foundation libraries are as old as OS X (or older).
+Parts of the CoreFoundation and Foundation libraries are as old as macOS (or older).
 In order to support long-term maintainability, it is important to keep our source code organized.

 * If it helps keep an effective separation of concerns, feel free to split up functionality of one class over several files.
 * If appropriate, use `// MARK - Topic` to split up sections of a file.